TDEE Calculator

 Several factors can influence your TDEE:

-• Gender: Men generally have a higher TDEE than women
+• Gender: Men typically have 5-10% higher TDEE than women due to greater muscle mass

-• Height and weight: Larger bodies typically have a higher TDEE
+• Height and weight: Larger bodies require more energy; TDEE increases with body mass

 TDEE Calculation Example